zyteo/LighTide/readme.md

 3 Aug 2023 - Read up react leaflet docs, and leaflet docs.
 Older leaflet version was 1.7.1, latest one is 1.9.4.

+4 Aug 2023 - Trying to pinpoint issue.
+Might be the tilelayer that is causing maps to look disconnected.
+Investigated tilelayer and don't think it is the cause.
+Might have to rework map component.
 ```

 ### Problem-Solving Strategy